PenHsuanWang/travel-tracker/README_FRONTEND.md

 ## 6. Key User Flows

+### Authentication
+1.  **Guest Access (View-Only):**
+    -   Users can view all trips, maps, and photos without logging in.
+    -   Editing controls (upload, delete, edit notes) are hidden.
+2.  **Login:**
+    -   User navigates to `/login`.
+    -   Enters credentials.
+    -   Upon success, is redirected to `/trips` with "Edit Mode" enabled.
+3.  **Registration:**
+    -   User navigates to `/register`.
+    -   Enters details and the required registration key.
+    -   Upon success, can proceed to login.

 ### Creating and Managing Trips
 1. User visits `/trips` and sees the trips list
 2. Clicks "+ New Trip" to open the creation modal